-In this post we feature insight from several industry experts who bring a unique perspective on the environmental impact of ecommerce returns:
+In this post, we feature insight from several industry experts who bring a unique perspective on the environmental impact of ecommerce returns:

 Recently, our team had a conversation with Nick Cook, Marketing & Partnerships Lead at Verbal+Visual.
-He affirmed the ramifications of ecommerce on the planet, and highlighted the role of environmental responsibility in the customer relationship.
+He affirmed the ramifications of ecommerce on the planet and highlighted the role of environmental responsibility in the customer relationship.

 Returns in Ecommerce

 Returns are often a neglected by-product of ecommerce.
-Without an established returns management process, many online apparel brands feel blindsided when 20% to 30% of the merchandise they sell comes back as a return.
+Without an established return management process, many online apparel brands feel blindsided when 20% to 30% of the merchandise they sell comes back as a return.

-Ecommerce, particularly returns, cause harm to the environment through scrapped products, packaging waste, and shipping emissions.
+Returns cause harm to the environment through scrapped products, packaging waste, and shipping emissions.

-But, there is a lot we can do to lessen the impact.
+But there’s a lot we can do to lessen the impact.